Nikola Milutinov: Senior team

 Milutinov represented the senior men's Serbian national basketball team for the first time, at the EuroBasket 2015, under the team's head coach Aleksandar Đorđević.
 In the first phase of the tournament, Serbia dominated in the toughest group of the tournament, Group B, with a 5–0 record, and they then eliminated Finland and the Czech Republic, in the round of 16 and quarterfinal games, respectively.
 However, they were beaten in the semifinal game by Lithuania, by a score of 67–64, and they would go on to eventually lose to the tournament's host team, France, in the bronze-medal game, by a score of 81–68.
 Milutinov appeared in 6 games during the tournament, playing in only 3.5 minutes per game, the lowest on the team.

 At the 2019 FIBA Basketball World Cup, the national team of Serbia was dubbed as favorite to win the trophy, but was eventually upset in the quarterfinals by Argentina.
 With wins over the United States and Czech Republic, it finished in fifth place.
 Milutinov averaged 7 points and 2.3 rebounds over 8 games.

+In 2023, Milutinov won silver medal at the 2023 FIBA Basketball World Cup with the Serbia national team.
+He averaged 12.1 points and 8.4 rebounds per game on 66.1% shooting from the field.
+In recognition of his individual play, Milutinov was named to the All-FIBA World Cup Second Team.
+He won the bronze medal at the 2024 Summer Olympics with Serbia.